mhackeroni/mhackeroni.github.io/archive/_posts/2018-12-30-35c3ctf-newphonewhodis.md

 `seqnum` is a value that we can control arbitrarily.
 Even if we are limited to only 3 parts we can specify that we are sending part number 4 and this will cause the memcpy to write outside the allocated buffer writing the return address on the stack gaining control of the `PC`.

 ## Communicate with the phone
 We need to be able to send SMS to this phone to actually exploit the vulnerability.
-Thankfully the author provided us with a full setup that also contains configured version of osmocombb(add link here) software.
+Thankfully the author provided us with a full setup that also contains configured version of [`osmocombb`]({{"https://github.com/osmocom/osmocom-bb"|absolute_url}}) software.

 After a while playing with these software (and actually reading the source code) I found that if you type enable in the console you can use the `sms` command to send some SMSes.
 The problem was that the interface was very limited.
 It was sending only single sms with the 7bit encoding scheme and was accepting only ASCII character.
-I needed to be more flexible to be able to produce multi-part sms.
+I needed to be more flexible to be able to produce multi-part SMSes.
-I tried to sniff the output of osmocombb to be able to write a python script.
-But I quickly discovered that the full gsm protocol is involved.
+I tried to sniff the output of `osmocombb` to be able to write a python script.
+But I quickly discovered that the full gsm protocol was involved.
 This includes asking and obtaining a channel to actually communicate with the baseband.
-Implementing all this stuff was time requiring and, in ctf, you do not have much time.
+Implementing all this stuff was time consuming and, in ctf, you do not have much time.
-So I decided to patch osmocombb software to implement a command that let me send more customizable sms.
+So I decided to patch `osmocombb` software to implement a command that let me send more customizable sms.

 Full patch is available [`here`]({{"/assets/code/newphonewhodis_writeup/osmocombb_path.diff"|absolute_url}}).
 The interesting stuff is: